-Originally funded with a $2 million endowment from the Osher Foundation and other donors, the Presidential Scholars program at San Francisco State University supports students in all colleges who demonstrate a high level of academic achievement, have exemplary histories of service in their community and have financial need.
-Scholarships, which cover four years of tuition, housing and meals are awarded to a cohort of freshmen every four years.
+Originally funded with a $2 million endowment from the Osher Foundation and other donors, the Presidential Scholars program at San Francisco State University supports students in all colleges who demonstrate a high level of academic achievement, and have exemplary histories of service in their community and have financial need.
+Scholarships, which cover four years of tuition, housing, and medals are awarded to a cohort of freshmen every four years.
 For many of the awardees, higher education would not be financially possible without this comprehensive award.
-To those high school seniors who are selected, it is a significant draw, and a big factor in their choice to attend SF State over other colleges they have been accepted at.
+To those high school seniors who are selected, it is a significant draw, and a big factor in their choice to attend SF State over other colleges at which they have been accepted.

 When Cristina heard that the Faculty Coordinator position for the Presidential Scholars program was available, she jumped at the chance to apply, attracted by the ability to directly impact students’ lives in such a profound way.
 “I know SF State students as a fellow student, as a faculty member, and as a chair,” she recounts.
 “The thing that I really loved about being a chair was helping students learn to navigate the problems and the hoops that you have to jump through in pursuing a degree.
 Leading the Presidential Scholars program was a way that I could continue to do all of that and more.”